UrduITAcademy-official/IntroductiontoAI/README.md

-# Basics of AI for Beginners
+# 🌟 Welcome to "Basics of AI for Beginners" at Urdu IT Academy 🎓

-This course entails the basics of AI for non-technical and fresh learners.
-We will start from the basics of AI and machine learning, then familiarity with python and Google Colab.
-We will briefly discuss machine learning models for object classification and detection.
-Next, we will highlight AI applications for images and speech processing.
-Finally, the audience will be familiarized with some advanced deep learning libraries like pytorch or Tensorflow etc.

-## Scheduled Week Modules
+Hello and a heartiest welcome to all eager minds ready to embark on a journey into the fascinating world of Artificial Intelligence! 🤖🚀

+👩‍💻👨‍💻 **About This Course:**
+Are you curious about AI but don't know where to start?
+Our "Basics of AI for Beginners" course is tailored just for you!
+This course is your golden ticket into the world of AI and machine learning, crafted especially for non-technical learners and those just starting out. 🌱💡

+🔍 **What You'll Learn:**
+- Get a solid foundation in AI and machine learning concepts.
+- Become familiar with Python programming and Google Colab tools.
+- Dive into machine learning models for object classification and detection.
+- Explore exciting AI applications in image and speech processing.
+- Get an introduction to advanced deep learning libraries like PyTorch and TensorFlow.

+🎉 **Why This Course?**
+We believe learning should be fun, accessible, and empowering.
+That's why our course is designed to be engaging and easy to follow, ensuring you not only learn but also enjoy the journey! 📚✨

+🔗 Join us in this thrilling adventure at [Urdu IT Academy](https://www.urduitacademy.com) and open the doors to a world of opportunities in AI.

+# Let's Begin This Exciting Learning Adventure Together! 🚀🤖

 ### Week 1: Introduction
 - Basic Concept of Artificial Intelligence (AI)